uwindsorcss/documents/constitution.md

 #### Section 2 - Financial Authority

 The Treasurer shall be responsible for maintaining the Society's financial records and processing reimbursements.
-Furthermore the Executive team shall also be responsible for overseeing the financial procedure of the Society as needed.
+Furthermore the Executive shall also be responsible for overseeing the financial procedure of the Society as needed.

 #### Section 3 - Authorized Spending

 Society funds shall only be used for purchases that support the Computer Science Society's mission and objectives.
-Members shall receive approval from at least one member of the Executive team prior to making purchases on behalf of the Society.
+Members shall receive approval from at least one member of the Executive prior to making purchases on behalf of the Society.

 Expenses that have not been approved in advance may not be reimbursed.